 Trafficking Healthcare Resources and Interdisciplinary Victim Services and Education (THRIVE) Clinic

 The THRIVE Clinic is a multidisciplinary, multicultural program that battles infringement on human rights by providing primary care, psychiatric and behavioral health services, and gynecological care to victims of human trafficking, all in one location.
 Volunteers have the unique opportunity to serve these victims, many of whom are referred to the clinic by the U.S. Department of Homeland Security and the Miami-Dade County State Attorney's Office.

 Human Rights Clinic (HRC)

-At the Human Rights Clinic, residents work in collaboration with the University of Miami School of Law to perform screening exams on victims seeking asylum.
+At the Human Rights Clinic, residents work in collaboration with the University of Miami School of Law to perform medical screening exams, both physicals and psychiatric evaluations, on victims seeking asylum.
 This opportunity to promote social and economic justice globally and in the U.S. provides experience writing medical affidavits, documenting abuse, and screening for psychological trauma.

 STEM Saturdays is initiative that fosters creativity & learning in the areas of science, technology, engineering, and mathematics in children from the South Florida community through interactive activities.
 These events are hosted at various locations throughout South Florida and provide an outlet for residents & medical students to teach and build enthusiasm for different topics within the STEM umbrella.